geoffwhitehead/challenge--btc-transactions/README.md

    The numbers in line 8 **MUST** be the count and the sum of the valid deposits to addresses that are not associated with a known customer.

    **Note**: We'll match for these 10 lines with regular expressions.
 Please stick to this exact template, otherwise it won't be detected.

-## Submitting your results

-Compress your source code as zip archive and send us a link where we can download it.
-Sharing via Dropbox or Google Drive has worked well in the past.
-Make sure the Dockerfile is on the top level.